 Number of Scholarships: 12

 What are the benefits?
-The scholarship will cover 100% of course fees and a grant for living costs (of at least £15,009).
+The scholarship will cover 100% of course fees and a grant for living costs.
 Awards are made for the full duration of your fee liability for the agreed course.

 Duration of Scholarship: Awards are made for the full duration of a student’s fee liability for the agreed course.
 If your scholarship is offered for a course lasting more than one year, the continuation of your scholarship each year is subject to an annual renewal process based on satisfactory academic progress.